karaoc/dayz.test/[Server-Hosting]-Lastest-changes.md

 ## RaidSettings.json

-This setting should be placed at the very end of the file after "SafeProjectileDamageMultiplier"
+This setting should be placed at the very end of the file after "SafeProjectileDamageMultiplier".
+Also !
+This setting only affect Expansion Basebuilding.

 | Added| Why |
 |---|---|